SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-eminaction/PROJECT_PRESENTATION.md

   ✅ Write a test to test the word "Orange red"
   ✅ Write a test to test the string "Adams family"
-  ✅ Write a test to test the string "Emily ate an apple"
+  ✅ Write a test to test the string "Emily ate an apple" ✅ Write a test to test a number
+  ✅ Write a test to test an empty string
+  ✅ Write a test to test an empty string